Recipe for Japanese-Style Eggplant Nasu Dengaku

 Make shallow diagonal incisions in the flesh of each eggplant half.

-Preheat oven to 200°C. Place the eggplant halves on a parchment-lined baking sheet, flesh side up.
-Bake the eggplants for approximately 20-25 minutes.
+Preheat your oven to 200°C. Place the eggplant halves on a baking sheet lined with parchment paper, flesh side up.
+Bake the eggplants according to their size.

 While the eggplants are cooking, combine the miso, sake and sugar in a small saucepan.
 Heat over low heat, stirring constantly, until the mixture is smooth and the sugar has completely dissolved.
 Remove from heat, add water to loosen the sauce and set aside.